Tuning without Peeking: Provable Generalization Bounds and Robust LLM Post-Training: Methods: Retrofitting with BBO

 \subsection{The Retrofitting Framework: \retrofit}

-{\bf Notation.} Let $\D$ be the class of datasets of size $s$ drawn from a probability distribution $F\in \F$ over a domain $\X\times \Y$.
-Models map $X$ to $Y$.
-Let $\w$ be the random seed corresponding to the possibly randomized optimization algorithm and $\w_D$ the random seed associated with the draw of $D\in \D$.
+{\bf Notation.} Let $\D$ be the class of datasets of size $s$ over a domain $\X\times \Y$.
+Models map $\X$ to $\Y$.
+Let $\w$ be the random seed corresponding to the possibly randomized optimization algorithm $a$ and $\w_D$ the random seed associated with the draw of $D\in \D$.

-\paragraph{Initial model and modifiers.} We denote the initial model by $m_0$, irrespective of its creation.
-In the context of LLMs, $m_0$ is a checkpoint of publicly available LLMs such as~\cite{llama3}; refer to \cite{arxivtelo} for examples of other initial deep learning models. $modified(m_0,x)$ refers to a modification of $m_0$ parametrized by some $x$.
+\paragraph{Initial model and modifiers.} We denote $m_0$ the initial model, irrespective of its creation. $modified(m_0,x)$ refers to a modification of $m_0$ parametrized by some $x$.
 We prove all results for an arbitrary $modified$ function.
-For example, $modified$ can refer to a multiplicative low-rank update of a particular attention layer of the LLM; $x$ then contains the two low-rank matrices that parametrize the update (see~\cref{concrete}).\\ {\bf \retrofit. } \cref{alg:retro} presents our abstract retrofitting framework.
-It features, as a key component, $a$, a black-box optimization algorithm.
-We use the ask-and-tell formalism~\cite{Collette2013ObjectOrientedPO} and object-oriented notation to keep track of the internal state of $a$ and make the link to compression : $a$ is an object specified by its methods $ask$, $tell$, $recommend$, $compare$, and $numCases$.
+For example, $modified$ can be a simple added perturbation to all model parameters, or a multiplicative low-rank update to a particular subset of the LLM layers, $x$ then contains the low-rank matrices that parametrize the update~(Examples of such $modified$ function are provided in \cref{concrete}).